visualpharm/Lunacy/docs/index.md

     <summary>
       <strong> Searching requests parameters </strong>
     </summary>

+ ### API key or <b>token</b>

+ Personal API key or <b>token</b> is a short code in text format that basically allows you to send requests to our service.
+After we receive a payment from a client we issue an API key.
+You may proceed with the payment on [this page](https://icons8.recurly.com/subscribe/api_access)

+ ### Search engine endpoint URL

+ The endpoint is the URL through which our search engine can be accessed: https://api.icons8.com/api/iconsets/v4/search

  ### Platform Parameter

 Attributes and parameters named  `platform`  or  `platform_api_code`  or  `platform_code`  all indicate the style of the icons.
 We are sorry, we have various names which mean the same things.